CSCfi/fairdata-metax/docs/v2/source/general.rst

 ========================

-This page contains general information and conventions used in all the Metax REST API's.
+This page contains general information and conventions used in version 2 of all the Metax REST and RPC API's.

 API root for latest version of the REST API is https://__METAX_ENV_DOMAIN__/rest/

+API root for latest version of the RPC API is https://__METAX_ENV_DOMAIN__/rpc/

+.. important:: v2 of the API is not considered to be backwards compatible with v1 API, even if some endpoints seemingly work fine when cross-using them.
+If a dataset is created or updated using the v2 API, then the dataset should never be modified again using the v1 API.
+A dataset can be retrieved from v1 API and modified using v2 API, but after that, v1 API should no longer be used.
+The biggest risk of cross-using the different API versions is accidentally adding or removing files from a dataset and causing new dataset versions to be created.